jessikadg/movie-catalog/README.md

-# Technical Assessment
+# Movie Catalog

 <img width="1440" alt="Screenshot 2023-06-21 at 10 25 02" src="https://github.com/jessikadg/ubiops-assessment/assets/48770521/6cabdec2-761c-4f4d-9bf4-c6b848c78d22">

-As part of this assessment, a Show Catalog interface was created using TvMaze.
+As part of a Job Technical Assessment, a Show Catalog interface was created using TvMaze.

 Technical choices for it were React, Javascript (not Typescript to save some time from defining types optimally), and Styled Components (for a nice support of animations and clean resuable components).